 NSW National Parks

-Google has a whole bunch of virtual walks in NSW National Parks.
+Google has a bunch of virtual walks in NSW National Parks.
 This one of the Cliff Top Walk in the Blue Mountains is a beauty.

 Check their site for over 30 walks across the state put together with the help of Google Tracker.